gabriel-hsb/gabriel-hsb/README.md

 </p>

 ## About me 🧑‍💻
+- 21 years old. currently living in Brazil
 - I'm learning and improving in React, NextJS, TypeScript, and Tailwind.
 - My goal is to become a Full Stask Developer
 - I've been studying UX/UI Design in my free time

-## Projects 🚀
+## My Projects 🚀

 Here are some of my main projects hosted on Vercel: